saleemkarkabi/Project/README.txt

 Client.java - Read/Write/Invalid requests
 ErrorSimulator.java - Transfers requests between Client and Server Server.java - Creates ACK's to Read/Write/Invalid requests
-UML collaboration diagrams for the above classes
+InputChecker.java - implements a "nice" way to kill the thread UML collaboration diagrams for the above classes
 UCM Diamgram of the entire system
 UML Diagrams for each class